GuanceCloud/guance-docs/docs/en/dataflux-func/headless.md

 # RUM Headless

 RUM is used to collect user access monitoring data reported by web pages or mobile terminals.
-The observation cloud provides RUM one-click service.
-After opening, it can be automatically installed and deployed in the cloud host of the observation cloud, and automatically complete a series of operations such as DataKit installation and RUM collector deployment.
+Guance provides RUM one-click service.
+After opening, it can be automatically installed and deployed in the cloud host of Guance, and automatically complete a series of operations such as DataKit installation and RUM collector deployment.

 ## One-click Opening {#steps}